top of page

 LEER’s goal is to instill a love of reading and to improve the overall reading proficiency of the children it serves by 10 percent annually.

-There are two key factors to improving reading abilities: access to books and reading help and support.
+There are two key factors to improve reading abilities: access to books and reading help and support.
 Low-income households have nearly half the number of books in the home as higher income households.
 Income levels also differentiate book borrowing habits, with more affluent families more likely to borrow books from their local library (Scholastic).
-Our inviting and fun-leveled library gives access to books to children.
+The inviting and fun-leveled Children’s Library in Kidspace gives access to books to children.
 Our partnership with the public library and Little Free Library initiative spreads community-wide access.

 Donate Books